pulkitpareek18/PixelShift/README.md

 ## Authors

 - [@pulkitpareek18](https://www.github.com/pulkitpareek18)
+- Currently, Pulkit Pareek is the only author fo this project.
+Contributions are always welcome!

 ## Contributing

 Contributions are always welcome!
-If you have any new Idea or have found a bug, please don't hesitate to open a Pull Request.
+If you have any new ideas or have found a bug, please don't hesitate to open a Pull Request.

 ## License